DCebola/Blockchain-Project-CSD2021/README.md

-# CSD - Work Assignment
+# Distributed Decentralised Wallet Service (Java blockchain with Smart Contracts and Homomorphic Encription of transactions)

-A distributed decentralised wallet service.
+A distributed decentralised wallet service done as the class project for the CSD 2021 course.
 BFT SMaRT v1.2 was used to provide byzantine fault tolerance.
 The system provides **proxies**, **replicas** and a REST API.
 It uses **REDIS** for persistant storage.
 A simple java command line client is provided to interact with the REST API.